 History, tourist information, and nearby accommodation

 Cutting through the valley is a railway viaduct built in 1849 by Jeffrey Treffry, a wealthy engineer.
-Treffry owned Newquay harbour and wanted to create a easy transport link from the harbour to the railway line.
+Treffry owned Newquay harbour and wanted to create an easy transport link from the harbour to the railway line.
 The viaduct is 630 feet long and stands 98 feet high.
 It was originally built of timber, but rebuilt in stone in 1874.
-It was then leased to the Great Western Railway in 1877 on a 999 year lease.
+It was then leased to the Great Western Railway in 1877 on a 999-year lease.

 Trenance Gardens were laid out in 1906 in a sheltered valley location that gives sub-tropical plants a chance to thrive.
 One feature of the gardens is a series of picturesque footbridges spanning a stream.